reuixiy/hugo-theme-meme/README.zh-cn.md

-dropCapAfterHr | drop cap after every horizontal rule tag? | boolean, override `enableDropCapAfterHr` in `config.toml`, theme only deleteHrBeforeDropCap | delete horizontal rule tag before drop cap? | boolean, override `deleteHrBeforeDropCap` in `config.toml`, theme only indent | indent instead of margin? | boolean, override `paragraphStyle` in `config.toml`, theme only align | normal, justify, center | srting, if euqal to "normal", will override `enableJustify` in `config.toml`, theme only original | original?
+dropCapAfterHr | drop cap after every horizontal rule tag? | boolean, override `enableDropCapAfterHr` in `config.toml`, theme only deleteHrBeforeDropCap | delete horizontal rule tag before drop cap? | boolean, override `deleteHrBeforeDropCap` in `config.toml`, theme only indent | indent instead of margin? | boolean, override `paragraphStyle` in `config.toml`, theme only indentFirstParagraph | indent the first paragraph? | boolean, override `indentFirstParagraph` in `config.toml`, theme only align | normal, justify, center | srting, if euqal to "normal", will override `enableJustify` in `config.toml`, theme only original | original?
 You can add the following 8 terms if you set `false`.
 The `author` is required, other optional | boolean, override `original` in `config.toml`, theme only author | author of original post | string, theme only